byterubpay/byterub-site/_posts/2018-09-01-logs-for-the-Community-meeting-held-on-2018-09-01.md

 **\<ErCiccione>** ok, yes. opened 14 hours ago, didn't see it. sorry folks
 **\<endogenic>** Inge-: you might also want to share a proof but not share forward (ongoing) access to updated values
 **\<endogenic>** sarang: ^
-**\<ErCiccione>** about pootle. it will be hosted on getmonero.
+**\<ErCiccione>** about pootle. it will be hosted on getbyterub.
 I have already contacted pigeons and he is working on it with the pony. i hope we will be able to test it soon
 **\<pigeons>** Hi, I'll get with ErCiccione today and we can finish this up
 **\<ErCiccione>** great :)
 **\<Inge->** endogenic: that could perhaps easily be done by moving to a different wallet before spending..